usfcs-scholars/usfcs-scholars.github.io/_scholarships/apply.md

   - Applicants will be asked to consent to releasing their GPA, SAT, and/or ACT scores from their USF applications to the {% include ces.html %} selection committee.

+The link to the application form is emailed directly to eligible applicants after being admitted to the university.

 {% include anchor.html h="h2" text="Interviews" %}